siyanhu/MapEx/README.md

 ### Run MapEx
 In order to run MapEx

     cd scripts/
     python3 explorer.py

 ## Citation

-If you find our paper, dataset or code useful, please cite us:
+If you find our paper or code useful, please cite us:

 ```bib
 @article{ho2024mapex,